Skip to content

 What is included in Solo?

-Solo includes 1 seat, 1 repository, 2 hours of active Vroni time per month, run history, pull request summaries, and the ability to buy top-ups.
+Solo includes 1 seat, unlimited repositories, 2 hours of active Vroni time per month, run history, pull request summaries, and the ability to buy top-ups.

 What is included in Team?

-Team includes 5 seats, 3 repositories, 10 hours of active Vroni time per month, priority queueing, tailored setup for your included repositories, quarterly tuning updates, and top-ups.
+Team includes unlimited seats, unlimited repositories, 10 hours of active Vroni time per month, priority queueing, tailored setup for your repositories, quarterly tuning updates, and top-ups.

 Security